farazsth98/ids-pcap-analysis/set1/README.md

 * Majority of the packets here are SMTP packets.
 Someone logs in to their email at xc90.websitewelcome.com.
 Email is `gurpartap@patriots.in` and password is `punjab@123`.

 * He sends an email to someone named Raj Deol with an smtp pcap file attached.
+Raj Deol's email is `raj_deol2002in@yahoo.co.in`.

 * Everything is encoded in base64 (well most of the things).